Mteheran/BenchMarkDemo/README.md

 Demo using BenchMarkDotnet as BenchMark tool in .Net

-BenchMark could be installed as NuGet
+BenchMark can be installed as NuGet easily

 ![alt](https://mteheran.files.wordpress.com/2017/12/benchmark1.png)

 The official Web site is [text](http://benchmarkdotnet.org/)

 The most important features in BenchMarkDotNet